mwpb/java-prettier-formatter/README.md

 Warning: this extension is effectively unmaintained as the original author hasn't used Java for several years now.
 PRs and issues may linger for a while!
 For an alternative option, you may try the advice contained [here](https://github.com/jhipster/prettier-java/blob/main/docs/advanced_usage.md).
 If you'd like to maintain this extension please contact `mwpb` or write in the issue tracker.
 Thanks again to all past contributors!

+Update: on 2024-03-26 Microsoft VS Marketplace support emailed me about fixing a 'copyright infringement' claim from Oracle because the name of this extension began with the word `Java`.
+Regardless of the validity of this claim I have pulled the extension from the marketplace as I don't have time to keep up its maintenance.
+I leave the code here in case someone would like to fork and keep going.

 A formatter for Java files that uses the Prettier formatter.

 ## Installation